-An Education, Health and Care plan (EHC plan) describes your child's special educational needs (SEN) and the help they will get to meet them.
+An Education, Health and Care plan (EHC plan) describes your child’s special educational needs (SEN) and the help they will get to meet those needs.
 An EHC plan also includes any health and care provision that is needed.
 It is a legal document written by the local authority and is intended to ensure that children and young people with an EHC plan receive the support they need.

 The SEND Code of Practice (section 9.2) says:

 The purpose of an EHC plan is to make special educational provision to meet the special educational needs of the child or young person, to secure the best possible outcomes for them across education, health and social care and, as they get older, prepare them for adulthood.

 The EHC plan should be reviewed within 12 months.

 Two videos have been created to ensure that parents, carers, children and young people and professionals have a full understanding of what can often be presented as complicated processes in relation to Education, Health and Care Plans (EHCPs).